 - Rain, thunderstorms, and other meteorological factors can affect these signals.

-b) Micro waves – Microwaves signal are used in satellite communication.
-This signal can transmit the data for long distance.
-A high frequency radio signal can be sent over the air in a straight line using a microwave.
+b) Microwaves – Microwave is a wireless technology that transmits the data in the form of electromagnetic waves.
+Microwave signals are used in satellite communication.
+This signal can transmit the data for long distances.
+Approximately, microwaves can cover distances up to 100 km.
+A high-frequency radio signal can be sent over the air in a straight line using a microwave.

 Advantages of Microwaves